 Corrective Services NSW

-Welcome to the website of Corrective Services NSW, a division of the Department of Justice.
+Welcome to the website of Corrective Services NSW, a division of the Department of Communities and Justice.

 The corrections system is undergoing significant change due to major government investment in over a dozen new prisons and extra programs to reduce reoffending, while also raising standards and making prisons more efficient.